SFWLtd/angular-dojo/README.md

 * Also in `app.component.spec.ts`, we need to import Angular's forms module.
 Add `imports: [FormsModule]`
 * In `navigation.component.spec.ts`, we need to import Angular's router testing module.
 Add `imports: [RouterTestingModule]` (and import `RouterTestingModule` from `@angular/router/testing`)
 * In `form.component.spec.ts`, we need to import both Angular's HTTP module, Angular's forms module, and we need to provide the ValuesClient.
 Use the same approach as above
-* Finally, just delete `hightlight.directive.spec.ts`, as we're not going to test it in this dojo
+* Finally, just delete `highlight.directive.spec.ts`, as we're not going to test it in this dojo

 And now, after running `ng test` again, the tests should all pass.. hooray!